stormqloud/kazoo-tgbbok/README.md

 There is a cost however.
 The Kazoo learning curve cannot be understated!

-Please never say that Kazoo doesn;t have some feature because you can't find it online here.
-This is documenting some features that I have personally tested under various configurations.
+Please never say that Kazoo does not have some feature because you can't find it documented online here.
+The things here are mostly personally tested under various configurations by You Know Who.

 The best documentation is the source code.